Jamy-L/AirSim-GYM-environment/README.md

  <li> The rest of whatever you are doing, for example feed the actor network with the current estimated state to get a probability distribution over all action</li>
  </ul>

- Despite being seemingly a very dull task, preprocessing's play a tremendously important role in the algorithm.
+ Despite being seemingly a very dull task, preprocessing plays a tremendously important role in the algorithm.
 In our case, lidar data is a specific type that needs to be preprocessed separately from the rest, because it doesn't look like any sort of image, in the sense that r can vary from 0 to the infinite (There is maximum range reachable by the lidar, but you get the idea), and theta can vary from 0 to 360°.
 Instead of manually working with scaled and centered observation, the most logical way of doing is to modify the preprocessing layer to recognize and treat Lidar data accordingly.

  Check <code>common/policies.py</code>.
 It includes the <code>BaseModel</code> class, from which the majority of RL algorithms inherit.
 It has a method called <code> extract_features()</code>? which is called whenever an observation is pushed through the network (if you are lost, I suggest to try a <code>model.predict()</code> with debugger on, to see where it is leading.
 You will ultimately arrive there).